flybywiresim/docs/docs/pilots-corner/advanced-guides/data-management.md

 The format is:

-&lt;longitude&gt;/&lt;latitude&gt;
+&lt;latitude&gt;/&lt;longitude&gt;

-- longitude is 4 digits with one decimal digit and N or S (for Northern or Southern hemisphere)
+- latitude is 4 digits with one decimal digit and N or S (for Northern or Southern hemisphere)
-- latitude is 4 or 5 digits with one decimal digit and E or W (for Eastern or Western hemisphere)
+- longitude is 4 or 5 digits with one decimal digit and E or W (for Eastern or Western hemisphere)

 !!! tip "Example for LL"
     !!! block ""